GSA-TTS/FAC-transition-site/src/status.md

 If you experience a system error message, please [contact the FAC helpdesk](https://support.fac.gov/hc/en-us/requests/new) with the details of your search.

+We're also continuing to work on a static list of submitted reports for use by audit resolution officials.

 ## March 19

 We're aware that search performance, even reduced to UEI-only, continues to be slow.
 Our engineers are investigating the root cause of the issue and continue to work on a solution.